Connecticut: Sales Tax Handbook

 |State Sales Tax||Local Sales Tax Range||Average Local Tax||Average Combined Tax||Max Combined Tax|

 - Sales Tax Exemption Certificates

 - Sales Tax on Cars & Vehicles

 Connecticut's Sales Tax By The Numbers:

-Connecticut has a higher-than-average state sales tax rate, but the actual sales tax rates in most Connecticut cities are lower than average when compared to states that allow localities to collect sales taxes (Connecticut does not).
+Connecticut has a higher-than-average state sales tax rate, but the actual sales tax rates in most Connecticut cities are lower than average when local sales taxes from Connecticut's 1 local tax jurisdictions are taken into account.

 Rankings by Average State + Local Sales Tax:

 Ranked 29th highest by combined state + local sales tax

 Ranked 18th highest by per capita revenue from state + local sales taxes ($1,054 per capita)